-Elizabeth W. Garber is the author of three books of poetry: True Affections: Poems from a Small Town (2012), Listening Inside the Dance (2005), and Pierced by the Seasons (2004).
-Three of her poems have been read by Garrison Keillor on The Writer’s Almanac.
+Elizabeth is the author of three books of poetry: True Affections: Poems from a Small Town (2012), Listening Inside the Dance (2005), and Pierced by the Seasons (2004).
+Three of her poems were read on NPR on The Writer’s Almanac.
 Her poems were included in two anthologies of Maine Poets, Take Heart: Poems from Maine, and More Poems from Maine.
 She was interviewed and filmed for a website showcasing twenty Maine Poets.

-As the 2006 Poet Laureate of Belfast, Maine, Garber coordinated monthly poetry readings and wrote a weekly poetry column published in three midcoast papers highlighting Maine poets.
+As the 2006 Poet Laureate of Belfast, Maine, she coordinated monthly poetry readings, and wrote a weekly poetry column published in three mid-coast papers highlighting Maine poets.
 She is the founder of the Illuminated Sea Press, encouraging the independent publishing of fine Maine poets.
 She was co-organizer of the Belfast Poetry Festival and Poetry and Art Walk for seven years, encouraging the collaboration of artists and poets.
-An hour-long community television program, a Visit with Poet Laureate Elizabeth Garber, can be viewed on Vimeo.
+An hour-long community television program, a Visit with Poet Laureate Elizabeth Garber, can be seen on Vimeo.

-Garber studied Greek Epic in the Mythology and Folklore Department at Harvard, received a BA from Johns Hopkins University, an MFA from Stonecoast MFA Progam in Creative Writign, and a master's degree in acupuncture from the Traditional Acupuncture Institute.
-She has maintained a private practice as an acupuncturist for nearly thirty years in mid-coast Maine, where she raised her family.
+Garber studied Greek Epic in the Mythology and Folklore Department at Harvard, received a BA from Johns Hopkins, a MFA in creative non-fiction from University of Southern Maine’s Stonecoast Masters Program, and a Masters in Acupuncture from the Traditional Acupuncture Institute.
+She has maintained a private practice as an acupuncturist for over thirty years in mid-coast Maine, where she raised her family.